-Net Assets, Fiscal Year 2012
+Net Position, Fiscal Year 2012

-As noted earlier, net assets may serve as a useful indicator of LAX's financial position.
 At the close of fiscal years 2012 and 2011, assets exceeded liabilities by \$3.8 billion and \$3.5 billion, respectively, representing an 8.2% increase or \$291.2 million.

-The largest portion of LAX's net assets (\$2 billion or 51.3%) reflects its investment in capital assets (e.g. land, air easements, buildings, improvements, equipment and vehicles) less any related outstanding debt used to acquire those assets.
-An additional portion of LAX's net assets (\$1.4 billion or 36.6%) represents resources that are subject to various restrictions on how they may be used.
+The largest portion of LAX's net position (\$2 billion or 51.3%) reflects its investment in capital assets (e.g. land, air easements, buildings, improvements, equipment and vehicles) less any related outstanding debt used to acquire those assets.
+An additional portion of LAX's net position (\$1.4 billion or 36.6%) represents resources that are subject to various restrictions on how they may be used.
 The remaining balance of \$461.3 million (12.1%) may be used to meet LAX's ongoing obligations.

 Unrestricted current assets decreased by 13%, from \$948.1 million at June 30, 2011 to \$824.6 million at June 30, 2012.
-Unrestricted current assets consist primarily of cash and pooled investments (including reinvested cash collateral in 2011) held by the City Treasurer.
+Unrestricted current assets consist primarily of cash and pooled investments (including reinvested cash collateral in 2011) held in the City Treasury.
 Unrestricted cash inflows were from operating activities, interest income from investments, non-capital grants, and federal grant reimbursements for eligible capital projects.
 Unrestricted cash outflows were for transfers to fiscal agents for debt service and capital asset acquisitions to be reimbursed by bond funds.
 In addition, the City temporarily suspended its securities lending program in May 2012 such that the cash collateral for securities lent were returned to the borrowers of securities.
-As discussed further in Note 3 of the notes to the financial statements (see page 38), LAX participates in the City's securities lending program through the pooled investment fund.
+As discussed further in Note 3 of the notes to the financial statements, LAX participates in the City's securities lending program through the pooled investment fund.

-Restricted current assets include cash and investments (including reinvested cash collateral in 2011) held by the City Treasurer for capital projects funded by passenger facility charges (PFC) and customer facility charges (CFC).
+Restricted current assets include cash and investments (including reinvested cash collateral in 2011) held in the City Treasury for capital projects funded by PFCs and CFCs.
 Also included are bond proceeds to be used for capital expenditures as well as bond debt service funds held by fiscal agents.
-PFC and CFC capital expenditures were less than collections and interest earnings that resulted to a net incremental increase of approximately \$104 million in fiscal year 2012.
+PFCs and CFCs capital expenditures were less than collections and interest earnings that resulted to a net incremental increase of approximately \$104 million in fiscal year 2012.
 Drawdowns from the amounts held by fiscal agents were used for capital improvement expenditures and for bond principal and interest payments.
 As noted above, the City temporarily suspended its securities lending program.